 - Publish an annual statement of compliance with the Framework including an overview of the entity's child safety risk assessment.

-NHMRC commits to publishing an annual statement of compliance with the Commonwealth Child Safety Framework.
-Requirement 1 noted the publication of the 2020–21 annual statement of compliance, which has informed the development of this policy and actions to strengthen compliance.
+We commit to publishing an annual statement of compliance with the Commonwealth Child Safety Framework in our Annual Report.
+The statements of compliance inform the development and maintenance of this policy and actions to strengthen compliance.
 These are discussed in the sections that follow.

-This policy will be updated in line with future statements of compliance and risk assessments.
+This policy will be updated as needed in line with statements of compliance and risk assessments.

 Requirements for NHMRC-funded research

-Compliance with the National Principles is monitored through NHMRC’s Annual Institutional Compliance Report process.
+Compliance with the National Principles is monitored through our Annual Institutional Compliance Report process.

 In addition, all NHMRC-funded researchers are required to be aware of and conform to the requirements of the National Statement on Ethical Conduct in Human Research 2007 (updated 2018), including the guidelines in Chapter 4.2 for research involving children and young people.
 These guidelines address ethical issues in research and focus on the imperative to show due respect to children and young people.
 They address issues such as children's decision-making capacity, consent, potential coercion by parents, peers and others and conflicting values and interests of parents and children.
 The guidelines apply to the recruitment into, and conduct of, research.